whatapalaver-tutorials/webpack/README.md

 Working through the [guide](https://what-problem-does-it-solve.com/webpack/intro.html)

-- CLI invocation: `./node_modules/.bin/webpack --mode=none --entry ./js/index.js  --output-filename=bundle.js`
+- install packages with `yarn`
-- After webpack.config: `./node_modules/.bin/webpack`
+- run `yarn webpack` to compile javascript
-- After package.json script: `yarn webpack`
+- write some markdown in the text field and then hit preview